 If it were the only option available to go from point A to point B I would.
 Being able to not use it, I prefer to avoid it as well to make it somehow safer for those forced to use it.

 Will I take a bath this summer?

 Given that I do not know where, if so, wherever it will be, I will only do it if I can keep my distance from everyone else, both in and out of the water.

-None of the many experts I've read research and statements about say that water can carry the virus and infect someone - the risk comes simply from being close to other people.
+None of the many experts I have read research and statements about say that water can carry the virus and infect someone - the risk comes simply from being close to other people.

 On the nose, given the possible density, better beach than swimming pool.

 For me, phase two in theater and cinema is a no. If indoors, I avoid because viewers sit indoors for a long period of time.
 I consider going to a drive-in if there are any around.

 Ditto for any shows, only outdoors and with the right distance for the public.